ebi-webcomponents/nightingale/packages/nightingale-textarea-sequence/README.md

 - removes any character that's not in the alphabet.
 - Generates a header if the sequence doesn't have one
-- formats the sequence using the goven function. default: blocks of 10 chars separated with a white space and lines of 50 bases.
+- formats the sequence using the given function. default: blocks of 10 chars separated with a white space and lines of 50 bases.
 - If `case_sensitive` is `true` cases mismatches are removed.
 - If `removeComments` is `true`, removes any line that starts with `;`
 - If `single` is `true`, removes any sequence after the first one.